Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">To-Do Tasks</summary>

    * As a user I can view all items in a to-do list so that I can see what specific activities are required.
-   * As a user I can add new to-do items to a list so that I can manage new tasks i consider.
+   * As a user I can add new to-do items to a list so that I can manage new tasks I consider.
    * As a user I can toggle to-do items to open or closed so that I can see which tasks are outstanding.
    * As a user I can delete to-do items so that I can remove tasks that are no longer required.
    ---